You want smart political talk without the meltdowns?

 I think one of the other reasons is they never expected him to win.

-And I think that it uh absolutely embarrassed them when they were crying on national TV on election night when this president showed them up and proved them wrong and has continued to do that every single day since taking office.
+And I think that it absolutely embarrassed them when they were crying on national TV on election night when this president showed them up and proved them wrong and has continued to do that every single day since taking office.

 Yeah.

-No, I think I think you're right uh as well.
+No, I think you're right as well.

-Um, what is the relationship like like with Jim Acosta?
+Let me ask you this: what is the relationship like with Jim Acosta?

 I mean, I don't think there's anyone more hostile.

-Jim Acosta thinks he's a talk show host instead of uh quote objective journalist, and they're sitting there and being obnoxious to you every day.
+Jim Acosta thinks he's a talk show host instead of a, quote, objective journalist.

-I mean, how do you handle that and what is it like behind the scenes with these people?
+And what is it like behind the scenes with these people?

-Uh you know, I try to take it one day at a time.
+You know, I try to take it one day at a time.

-And I I think it's sad when you have a few people that so regularly are more focused with getting good TV clips than they are with actually getting good information, substantive information.
+And I think it's sad when you have a few people that so regularly are more focused with getting good TV clips than they are with actually getting good information, substantive information.

-I do think that that's a big distraction, but um there are uh a handful of good folks out there, and so I hate to see some of the the louder folks take all of the attention away from some of the better reporters.
+And so I hate to see some of the louder folks take all of the attention away from some of the better reporters.

 Yeah.

-Um how did it go in the meeting today when he went up to Capitol Hill?
+How did it go in the meeting today when he went up to Capitol Hill?

 You know, I thought the meeting was really productive.

-If you've got a few people, uh again, I I don't think just because they're the loudest folks in the room, it makes them speak for the entire group or certainly for the for the majority, as as uh we often say in the South, just because they eat their soup louder than everybody else doesn't mean it tastes any better.
+If you've got a few people, again, I don't think just because there's a lot of folks in the room, it makes them speak for the entire group or certainly for the majority.

-And so I think that you can apply that uh certainly to the Republican members of the Senate.
+And so I think that you can apply that certainly to the Republican members of the Senate.

-Before I ask you more more professional questions, on a personal level, I'm just curious because I've always felt your dad is one of the best debaters all the times he's run for for president on that stage, and he's got a great wit.
+Before I ask you more professional questions, on a personal level, I'm just curious because I've always felt your dad is one of the best debaters all the times he's run for president on that stage, and he's got a great wit.

-He's very sharp, he's smart, funny, very personable.
+He's smart, funny, very personable.

-I think it really helped give me a different perspective and certainly uh a great insight into the process.
+I think it really helped give me a different perspective and certainly a great insight into the process.

-Let me ask you about the uranium one issue.
+Let me ask you about the Uranium One issue.

-Um I I have been all over this.
+I have been all over this.

-I have known about this FBI informant that has the emails and the documents and the tapes and and all the evidence that we now know the FBI knew about in 2009.
+I have known about this FBI informant that has the emails and the documents and the tapes and all the evidence that we now know the FBI knew about in 2009.

 This is an FBI informant.

-And now what we're beginning to discover is you know, it looks like a pay-to-play bribery, compromising of American national security with the hostile regime of Vladimir Putin and Russia.
+And now what we're beginning to discover is, you know, it looks like a pay-to-play, bribery, compromising of American national security with the hostile regime of Vladimir Putin and Russia.

-This to me is the one of the biggest scandals of national security because we at the end of this with money transferring hands all over the place, gave up 20% of America's uranium to this this bad actor that that everybody in the liberal media has been talking about, and I would argue, but for me, Sarah Carter, John Solomon, and now Victoria Tunsing, I don't think anybody else has picked up on it.
+This to me is one of the biggest scandals of national security because we, at the end of this, with money transferring hands all over the place, gave up 20% of America's uranium to this bad actor that everybody in the liberal media has been talking about.

-And I think where we're headed with this, now that we have two congr three congressional investigations, one in the Senate, two in the House, and it looks like that the informant is going to have his NDA lifted, that all of this evidence is going to become public, and none of it is going to be good for the Democratic Party, Hillary Clinton, Barack Obama, or Eric Holder.
+And I think where we're headed with this, now that we have two congressional investigations, one in the Senate, two in the House, and it looks like that the informant is going to have his NDA lifted, that all of this evidence is going to become public, and none of it is going to be good for the Democratic Party, Hillary Clinton, Barack Obama, or Eric Holder.

 Absolutely.